zenseo/jquery.equalize/README.md

 # jQuery.Equalize

-An easy way to achieve equally high sets of content boxes regardless the length of their content.
+An easy way to achieve equally high sets of content boxes regardless of the length of their content.
 This plugins supports responsive layouts and breakpoints.

 ## Settings (defaults)